 8.5 TREE AND VEGETATION CLEARING LOCATIONS WITHIN SEGMENT 9

 Table 8-4 identifies clearing location and methods to be incorporated within Segment 9.
-The locations identified are approximate and the Plan and Profile Drawings (Appendix C) will be referenced for exact locations.
+The locations and clearing types identified are approximate and the Plan and Profile Drawings (Appendix C) will be referenced for exact locations and clearing types.